KODEGAS/Medusa-2.0/ROUND2_COMPETITOR_GUIDE.md

 Loss: 150 points (41% reduction)
 ```

+**Note**: These same PWN hints will also apply to the PWN Root flag, so the penalty is shared across both flags.

 **Recommendation**: Use hints wisely.
 The first hint (50 pts) is often worth it, but subsequent hints get expensive quickly.
+Since PWN hints help with both user and root flags, they provide double value.

 ---